srinivassaitangudu/helpers1/docs/documentation_meta/all.writing_docs.how_to_guide.md

 ## Use 80 columns formatting for md files

-- Our markdown linter takes care of reflowing the text
+- Our Linter takes care of reflowing the text
 - Vim has a `:gq` command to reflow the comments
 - There are plugins for PyCharm and VisualStudio